BrendanO123/csc215/Presentations/expression_parser.md

 SWITCH: ; A = switch character, HL = pointer to DW with case,hook_address,case,hook_address,(#>255),default_case_hook_address
         ; HL is saved
-        ; stack has return address on top then any previous pushes below ; so if you run PUSH H; LXI H,DWTHING; CALL SWITCH, then you will need to run POP H; XTHL ; to get the return address to the top of the stack and HL back from the push
+        ; stack has return address on top then any previous pushes below ; so if you run PUSH H; LXI H,DW_THING; CALL SWITCH, then you will need to run POP H; XTHL ; to get the return address to the top of the stack and HL back from the push

         PUSH H